Separate Server Integration

 You're ready to connect the pieces!
 Make sure your separate Mastra server is still running (from Step 4).

-In your Assistant UI frontend project directory, start the Next.js development server:
+In your assistant-ui frontend project directory, start the Next.js development server:

-(or the port specified in your terminal for the frontend app).
-You should now be able to interact with your chefAgent
+npm run devOpen your browser to http://localhost:3000 (or the port specified in your terminal for the frontend app).
+You should now be able to interact with your chefAgent through the assistant-ui chat interface.
+The frontend will make requests to your Mastra server running on http://localhost:4111.

 Congratulations!
-You have successfully integrated Mastra with Assistant UI using a separate server approach.
-Your Assistant UI frontend now communicates with a standalone Mastra agent server.
+You have successfully integrated Mastra with assistant-ui using a separate server approach.
+Your assistant-ui frontend now communicates with a standalone Mastra agent server.

 This setup provides a clear separation between your frontend and AI backend.
 To explore more advanced Mastra features like memory, tools, workflows, and deployment options, please refer to the official Mastra documentation.